 We start with SCRAP.

-We start with some SCRAP then 'transform' it through the ARTS of sculpture, choreography and film, to create an unforgettable live MUSIC experience.
+We transform it through the ARTS of sculpture, choreography and film.

-Five athletic musicians perform with 145 mobile invented instruments -- all hand-made by co-founder and composer Gregory Kozak.
+Five athletic musicians perform with 145 mobile invented instruments -- all hand-made by visionary composer Gregory Kozak.

 The result?
 Unexpectedly beautiful Experimental Pop Percussion that is intricate, playful and powerful, and that delights the ears, eyes and heart.

-Scrap Arts Music is a unique Canadian project honoured to receive invitations to perform across North America and around the world, for diverse audiences from all walks of life.
+Scrap Arts Music is a unique Canadian project honoured to receive invitations to perform across North America and around the world for audiences from all walks of life.